Dementia is a condition that affects not only the person who has it but also their loved ones. It...

 If you're suffering from anxiety and depression, talk to your doctor about it.
 Never start any medication without your doctor's consultation.
 It's crucial because wrong medications can negatively affect your brain activity, which can lead to dementia.

 Understanding the stages of dementia is the first step to preventing this disease.
 If you observe the early signs of dementia, talk to your doctor immediately.
-Never ignore any symptom considering it a regular age-related change.
-Early diagnosis can help you reduce the rate of progression of dementia.
-Moreover, it also helps the experts to work on new treatment methods for this severe disease.
+Never ignore any symptom, considering it a regular age-related change.
+Early diagnosis can help reduce the rate of progression of dementia.
+Moreover, it also helps experts develop new treatment methods for this severe disease.